History of the Jews in Argentina: Return to democracy and the terrorist attacks

 In 1983, Raúl Alfonsín was democratically elected as president of Argentina.
-Alfonsín enjoyed the support of the Jewish population and appointed many Jews in high positions.
+He enjoyed the support of the Jewish population and appointed many Jews in high positions.

 When Carlos Saul Menem, who was of Syrian descent, was elected president in 1989, his Arab background and previous support of Perón worried the Jews, but he proved to be a more tolerant leader.
 Menem appointed many Jews to his government, visited Israel a number of times, and offered to help mediate the Israeli-Arab peace process.

 After a Jewish cemetery was desecrated in Buenos Aires, Menem immediately expressed his outrage to the Jewish community.
 Within a week, his government had apprehended those responsible.

 President Menem also ordered the release of files relating to Argentina's role in serving as a haven for Nazi war criminals.
-In 1988 the Argentine parliament passed a law against racism and antisemitism.
+In 1988, the Argentine parliament passed a law against racism and antisemitism.

 In the 1990s, two major terrorist attacks in Argentina killed and wounded numerous Jews.
 Neither has been solved.
 In March 1992, the Israeli Embassy was bombed, killing 29 people.
 This likely reflected international tensions between Israel and Arabs, including Palestinians.

 In July 1994, the Jewish community center (AMIA) in Buenos Aires was bombed, killing 85 people and wounding more than 200.
 The community's archives were partially destroyed in the bombing.
 In 2005, an Argentine prosecutor said the AMIA bombing was carried out by a 21-year-old Lebanese suicide bomber who belonged to Hezbollah.

 In 2006, Argentine Justice indicted seven high-ranking former Iranian officials and one senior Hezbollah member, charged with participating in the planning and execution of the AMIA bombing.
 In 2007, Interpol ordered a red notice to capture the Iranian fugitives.
 Since then, the Argentine government has requested that Iran extradite the Iranian citizens accused for the attack in order to be judged by an Argentine or a foreign court, but Iran has refused.

 In response to the deadly attack, Miguel Ángel Pichetto, then Senator from the Peronist Front for Victory (FpV) and later running mate of Mauricio Macri in the 2019 presidential election, said that "real Argentines and Jewish Argentines" were killed, a saying reflecting the attitude towards Jews in the country in those days.